gitjonez/recipe/quiche/README.md

 1. Grate cheeses
 1. Chop parsley
 1. Beat eggs
+2. Add milk/½&½ to eggs – beat a little more
 1. Fill pie crust:
   Layer/mix parsely, cheese, a turn of the pepper grinder.
-  Filling should be almost to the rim, 3/4 to 4/5-ish.
+  Filling should be almost to the rim, 3/4 to 4/5-ish to the rim.
   Floaty stuff should be near the bottom or middle – it may all float to the top
-1. Gently pour in beaten egg/milk mixture5
+1. Gently pour in beaten egg/milk mixture
 1. Bake, on center rack for approximately 40-50 minutes.
+Definitely check after 20 min, every 5 min.
-Do not over cook.
+Do not over-cook.
 If you jiggle the rack or pan, there should be no "sloshing" of the filling.
 Once the sloshing stops and it's firm-ish to the center, turn off the heat immediately.
 If any doubt, leave in the (heat turned off)